 The interior blower unit will go in an alcove built over the laundry (above), placing it centrally in the house (below, in blue), which should maximize its efficiency by being in a semi-heated space with the shortest practical ductwork runs to all of the registers.
 And there's a concrete pad outside only about 12 feet away (yellow, plus photos) for the compressor.
 BTW, there are only nine heat registers (floor in red, ceiling in magenta); the main air return intake (green) is located at the highest point in the house, since heated air will naturally rise there.
 So, as you can see, it's a pretty simple system.

 I would like to be "greener," yes, but living in the woods precludes any sort of active solar-powered system.
-Besides, the trees help cool my house—by a minimum of five degrees—so I'm saving some energy right there.
+Besides, the trees help cool my house—by 6-8 degrees—so I'm saving some energy right there.
 And the house is 100% electric, so aside from an occasional fire in the fireplace, I'm not personally generating any CO2.

 But there's another factor in all of this that's not a function of house size or system efficiency: it's the time I have left remaining on Planet Earth.
 Some systems take decades to realize a payback on the investment; I don't have much more than just a couple of decades left in my life, so investing in something that won't pay back in my lifetime makes no sense.